newtypecat/law-pdf-extractor/README.md

   - Municipal taxation (地方税務) — assessment, collection, and dispute resolution
   - Legal affairs and ordinance drafting
   - Administrative procedures and citizen services
-- Certified Public Accountant (CPA) candidate with expertise in financial accounting and tax law
   - Currently working as an **IT consultant**, applying domain knowledge in law and finance to build practical automation tools

 ### Why This Project